Design of Experiments Terminology can be daunting! Here’s an easy glossary to reference when working Design of Experiments Terminology questions.

 Factor interactions occur when multiple factors affect the output of an experiment.

 Every treatment factor in an experiment will have at least two levels.
 These might be minimum and maximum values, discrete groups (for example, ‘male’ and ‘female’), or designated ranges (for example, ages 25-34; 35-44; etc).

 A nuisance factor is the opposite of a treatment factor – an element that is of no interest for the experiment, but needs to be considered anyway in case it skews results.

 A qualitative factor is a treatment factor that contains a number of categories.

 A quantitative factor is a treatment factor that can be set to a specific level as required.

 Replicates are multiple experimental runs of the same factors and experiments.
 You do this so you can get a sense of the variability in the data set.
 Good expansive article on Replicates and Repeats here from MiniTab.

 Resolution tells us the confounding we will see between factors.

 A treatment factor is an element that is of interest to you in your experiment, and that you will be manipulating in order to test your hypothesis.

-Six Sigma Black Belt Certification Factorial Design Questions:
+Six Sigma Black Belt Certification Design of Experiments Terminology Questions: